jeanphilippelingrand/pokemon-api/README.md

 ## Improvements
 Here some of the things that are missing on this project
-- The database is an sqlite db which doesnt allow data persistency between deployments (online db), a postgresdb or other databases can easily be added using prisma
+- The database is an sqlite db which doesnt allow data persistency between deployments (online db), a postgresdb or other databases can easily be added using prisma.
 - There is no repository layers, the service layer has some prisma references.
 Ideally the prisma references would be encapsulated within a repository layer.
-So the service has no reference to the db technology
+So the service has no reference to the db technology.
+Also, there is no proper application model definition, prisma types are used along the application.
+- The application could be dockerized to be portable to any deployment platform.